 So you see, this pretty sums up my weekdays.
 This also explains my lack of time for friends – what with the maintenance of this blog and working with partners to bring you more giveaways!

-Nevertheless, I would like to introduce 5 of my favourite boutique yoga studios in Singapore:
+Nevertheless, I would like to introduce 5 of my favourite boutique yoga studios in Singapore.
+Most of these studios also offer yoga for beginners.

-My 4 favourite boutique yoga studios in Singapore
+My 5 favourite boutique yoga studios in Singapore!

 1. Yoga Inc